cfaabegone/website/pages/docs/faq.md

 LibreWolf is available as a cask, so you can install entering `brew install --cask librewolf`.

-### Does LibreWolf work on M1 machines?
+### Does LibreWolf work on Apple Silicon machines?

 Yes, we provide native builds for both Intel and ARM based machines.
-If you own a M1 powered MacBook the relative builds are refered to as `aarch64`, they are cross-compiled and we did not test them before release.
-Please consider that the build time on M1 is relatively low, so building from source is probably worth it in any case.
+If you own an Apple Silicon powered MacBook the relative builds are refered to as `aarch64`, they are cross-compiled and we did not test them before release.
+Please consider that the build time on Apple Silicon is relatively low, so building from source is probably worth it in any case.

 ### Why is LibreWolf marked as broken?

-It is possible that M1 users see their recently downloaded LibreWolf flagged as broken or unsafe by the OS.
+It is possible that Apple Silicon users see their recently downloaded LibreWolf flagged as broken or unsafe by the OS.

 This happens because we do not notarize the macOS version of the browser: we don't have a paid Apple Developer license and we don't want to support this